kinecosystem/move-kin-android/README.md

 }
 ```

-For the latest release version go to [https://github.com/kinecosystem/move-kin-android/releases](https://github.com/kinecosystem/move-kin-android/releases).
+For the latest appsDiscovery release, go to [https://github.com/kinecosystem/move-kin-android/releases](https://github.com/kinecosystem/move-kin-android/releases).

-## Explore the Ecosystem
+## Exploring the Ecosystem
+To allow users to explore the ecosystem, the module display some applications of the ecosystem on a single screen.
+From that screen, users can get more information about each application and perform Kin transactions to them.

+We provide the following two ways of opening the screen that displays the applications:
-- Adding a button that starts the experience of exploring the Ecosystem - button *AppsDiscoveryButton*
+- Adding a button (*AppsDiscoveryButton*) that opens the screen (*AppsDiscoveryActivity*)
+- Adding a pop-up dialog (*AppsDiscoveryAlertDialog*) that suggests opening the screen (*AppsDiscoveryActivity*).

+### Adding *AppsDiscoveryButton* Button
-You can embed the button in any of your layout xml files
+You can embed the button in any of your layout xml files.
-click on the button starts the exploring experience

 ```xml
 <?xml version="1.0" encoding="utf-8"?>